gajus/eslint-plugin-jsdoc/README.md

 5. `@variation` - If `numericOnlyVariation` is set, will checks that there is a value present, and that it is an integer (otherwise, jsdoc allows any value).
+6. `@kind` - Insists that it be one of the allowed values: 'class', 'constant', 'event', 'external', 'file', 'function', 'member', 'mixin', 'module', 'namespace', 'typedef',

 <a name="eslint-plugin-jsdoc-rules-check-values-options-8"></a>
 #### Options